yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 ## SRE, Essential Principles

-SRE's goal is to improve system performance by applying engineering principles to its operations, which are listed below:
+The primary goal of SRE is to use engineering principles to improve the performance of a system's operations.
+This involves a variety of approaches and techniques, all of which are designed to ensure that the system is running efficiently and effectively.
+Some of the key principles and practices of SRE include the following:

 - **Automation is key:** SRE teams use automation to perform tasks that are repetitive, error-prone, or time-consuming.
 This allows them to focus on more important tasks and helps to reduce the risk of human error.